 - 3 medium parsnips, peeled and cut into 1/2-inch pieces

 - 1 medium red onion, cut into 1/2-inch wedges

 - 3 tablespoons olive oil

 - 1 teaspoon salt

 - 1 can (14-1/2 ounces) vegetable or chicken broth

 - 1-1/2 cups 2% milk, divided

 - Place the squash, potatoes, parsnips and onion in a shallow 3-qt. baking dish.
 Combine the oil, salt and tarragon; drizzle over vegetables and toss to coat.
 Bake, uncovered, at 375° for 1 hour or until tender, stirring once.

 - Meanwhile, in a large saucepan, bring broth to a boil.
-Add broccoli and lemon peel.
+Add broccoli and lemon zest.
 Reduce heat; cover and cook for 2 minutes or until broccoli is crisp-tender.